samsheffield/Senior_Studio/docs/week6.md

 __We'll meet here from 3-4 on Monday.
 Please let me know if you are unable to make it.__

+## Playtesting Documentation Guidelines
+After each out-of-class playtesting session, you will need to provide documentation of testing.
+This should include a narrative summary describing the results of the testing (specifically, what you were testing, whether the results of testing met your expectations, and a description of your next actionable steps).

+In addition to this narrative summary, please provide any of the following documentation:
+- Photo or video documentation of the playtesting session
+- Completed playtesting forms

+### What to turn in
+This documentation should be uploaded to a Google Drive folder, clearly labeled as “NAME OF GAME Playtesting MMDDYY”.
+Only one copy of this document needs to be shared per team.

+There is a Canvas Assignment for each playtest.
+Each team member will need to share the link to the Drive folder there.

 # Homework